 From Left: Sunny Lu, Jay Zhang, Kevin Feng & Jianliang Gu

-Jay (Jie) Zhang is the CFO at VeChain and is also a co-founder of the project.
-Prior to working at VeChain, he was employed at Deloitte and prior to that he spent more than a dozen years with PwC.
+Jay (Jie) Zhang was the CFO at VeChain, and is also a co-founder of the project.
+Due to the hack that occurred in December 2019, which he accepted full responsibility for, he has reportedly stepped down from his role as CFO, although the VeChain website still lists him as the project’s CFO.
+Prior to working at VeChain he was employed at Deloitte and prior to that he spent more than a dozen years with PwC.
 He was responsible for the design of the VeChain governance framework.

 Kevin Feng is a partner at VeChain and acts as the COO of the project.
 He came to VeChain with over 12 years of experience working at PwC.
 His expertise is in risk assurance and cybersecurity, and he was a driving force behind the development of PwC’s blockchain services.